This beef brisket recipe is easy to make with the perfect smoky brisket rub. Oven-baked on low and slow will make it melt in your mouth!

-What can I use instead of brisket?
+What can I use in this recipe instead of brisket?

 If you can't find an affordable brisket (which can often be the case right now) then a chuck roast will work great as well.

-What to serve with beef brisket?
+What should you serve with beef brisket?

 So, grandma always served “cheesy potatoes” (aka scalloped potatoes), southern green beans, some sort of fruit salad (with marshmallows) and dinner rolls when she made brisket for us.
 But, there are so many sides that will go perfectly.